SeanJM/quiz-master/README.md

 This is starting to get to a pretty state of the art place.

-The next step is JSX, then React or Vue or Angular.

-Then after that, the next step is type systems using TypeScript

 ## What's included?

 - Webpack configuration
+- Single source of truth state pattern
 - Babel tranformation of latest JavaScript to ES5 for browser compatibility
 - ESLint (JavaScript code linting)
 - SASS
 - Hot module replacement (Automatic reloading of the page when files change)
 - Souce control with Git

+## Future

+The next steps are

+- Lazy copying / merging of objects
+- JSX
+- React or Vue or Angular.
+- TypeScript

 ## What text editor to use?